Standard 52-card deck: History

-The English pattern pack originated in Britain which was importing French playing cards from Rouen and Antwerp by 1480.
+The English pattern pack originated in Britain, which was importing French playing cards from Rouen and Antwerp by 1480.
 The earliest cards of the English pattern date to around 1516.
-But Britain only started manufacturing its own cards towards the end of the 16th century, when card production began in London.
+Britain only started manufacturing its own cards towards the end of the 16th century, when card production began in London.
 These were based on the Rouen pattern, but unlike the traditional French cards, they dropped the names on the court cards.
 The English pattern evolved, in the process losing "some of its Rouen flavour and elegance and became more and more stylised.
 The figures took more space in the cards and many details were distorted."

-All early cards of this type were single-headed, but around 1860, the double-headed cards, universally used on modern decks, appeared.
+All early cards of this type were single headed, but around 1860, the double-headed cards, universally used on modern decks, appeared.
 Corner indices were added around 1880.
 During the 19th century, the English pattern spread all over the world and is now used almost everywhere, even in countries where traditional patterns and other suits are popular.
 In America, the English pattern was copied onto wider cards.

 The fanciful design and manufacturer's logo commonly displayed on the ace of spades began under the reign of James I of England, who passed a law requiring an insignia on that card as proof of payment of a tax on local manufacture of cards.

 Until August 4, 1960, decks of playing cards printed and sold in the United Kingdom were liable for taxable duty and the ace of spades carried an indication of the name of the printer and the fact that taxation had been paid on the cards.
 The packs were also sealed with a government duty wrapper.